sdtechdev/vanilla-modal/README.md

 * `{String} modal`

   The class of the outer modal container.
 This is usually a fixed position element that takes up the whole screen.
-It doesn't have to be, though - the modal can just as easily be a discreet bar that pops out from the corner of the screen.
+  It doesn't have to be, though - the modal can take the form of a toast popup, for example, or any type of overlay you can think of.

 * `{String} modalInner`

   The inner container of the modal.
-This usually houses at least a close button (see HTML above).
+  This usually houses a close button at the very least (see HTML above).
   It should also contain the `modalContent` element.

 * `{String} modalContent`

   The container used to house the modal's content when it's transferred to the modal.
-This should always be a child of `modalInner`.
+  This must be a child of `modalInner`.

 * `{String} open`

   The selector to bind the `open()` event to.
-This can be anything.
-I'd recommend using the default as it's generic and keeps code legible.

 * `{String} close`

-  As above, except replace `open()` with `close()`, turn around three times, and pat yourself on the head.
+  The selector to bind the `close()` event to.

 * `{String} page`

-  A single outermost DOM selector to apply the `loadClass` and `class` classes to.
+  The outermost DOM selector to apply the `loadClass` and `class` classes to.
   This is `body` by default but could just as easily be `html` or `main` in any common web app.

 * `{String} loadClass`